-After you've enabled EurekaLog for your application - you probably want to configure it, so EurekaLog will better suit your needs.
+After you've added EurekaLog to your application - you probably want to configure it, so EurekaLog will better suit your needs.

 Usually, our customers do these kind of configurations:

 The best way to ensure satisfaction is to insert an artificial "bug" in your application and ensure that EurekaLog behaves as you expect and want.
 And if it's not - then adjust EurekaLog's settings.